 Are you wondering, is plantar fasciitis hereditary?
 Or is your grandma to blame for your bunions?
-Do you ever feel like you're looking for something or someone to blame?
-Something happens at work and you, often in your mind, decide the story of why it went down that way.
+Do you ever feel like you're looking for something or someone to blame for trouble?
+Something happens at work and you decide why it went down that way.
 We’re all about cause and effect.
 I’m this way too.
 Especially with my patients.

-When I meet someone for the first time, I have part of my mind in the present and part in the past.
-What are we dealing with?
-And, yes, who or what can I blame for it occurring.
-You might be taken aback when I ask you “Who else in your family has bunions?”
+Now, you might be surpirsed when I ask you, “Who else in your family has bunions?”
 I’m not telepathic (although my marriage would be easier if I was).
-I am a student of problems in the foot and ankle.
+But I am a student of foot and ankle problems.
 And many of them are hereditary.

-Because something is hereditary, it doesn’t mean that it is a forgone conclusion that it will happen to you.
+Of couse, something that's hereditary doesn’t have to happen to you.
 But it does increase your risk.
 Plus, it gives us ammunition to predict and fight the forces of heredity.
-This way we can together prevent these situations in you.
+This way, together, we can prevent problems and keep you walking comfortably.

 Since I used bunions as an example already, I figure I’d start with it.
 When it comes to bunions, you may blame shoes for causing them.
 But shoes get a bad rap.
 They can make a bunion worse, but rarely is a shoe the cause of a bunion.

 You are predisposed to forming a bunion based on your foot type.
 Each foot type comes along with certain foot mechanics.
 With each step, someone with a tendency for a bunion will roll off the big toe.
 This puts a pressure backwards to the metatarsal bone and causes it to shift out.
 A bump on the side of the big toe joint is formed.
 There’s your bunion.